marcecj/scons_asciidoc/README.md

     docs = env.AsciiDoc(['readme.txt'])
     pdf  = env.A2X(['readme.txt'])

-Note that due to the nature of the `a2x` program (you cannot specify the output file name), specifying the target of the `A2X` builder only changes the output directory (the `a2x` `-D` option).
+Note that due to a limitation of the `a2x` program (you cannot specify the output file name), specifying the target of the `A2X` builder only changes the output directory (the `a2x` `-D` option).
 Regardless, the combination of this builder and variant directories should work.